lukeboustridge-prog/Worldskills/docs/preview-env.md

 ## Verify the deployment

-1. Load the Preview URL and open `https://<preview-domain>/api/_env/where-is-my-token`.
+1. Load the Preview URL and open `https://<preview-domain>/api/storage/health?details=1`.
-   - Expect `hasBlobToken: true` once the Blob token is configured, along with metadata about the deployment and commit SHA.
+   - The response should include `{ "ok": true, "diagnostic": "configured" }` along with the active provider (for R2 it should report `cloudflare-r2`).
 2. (Optional) `https://<preview-domain>/api/_env/preview-check` remains available for local debugging; it returns similar information but is hidden in production.
-3. Check `https://<preview-domain>/api/storage/health?details=1` for `{ "ok": true }`.
-   - Preview/Development responses now include `env`, `runtime`, and a `diagnostic` flag (e.g. `blob_verified`) so you can confirm the Blob token is accessible.
-4. If values are still missing, confirm you are looking at the correct Vercel project and that the Preview redeploy completed after the variables were saved.
+3. If values are still missing, confirm you are looking at the correct Vercel project and that the Preview redeploy completed after the variables were saved.

 ## Runtime note

-The storage endpoints run in the **Node.js runtime**, which guarantees access to standard environment variables (including Vercel Blob tokens).
+The storage endpoints run in the **Node.js runtime**, which guarantees access to the S3-compatible credentials used for R2 uploads.
 No Edge configuration is required.